servicemesher/website/themes/hugo-universal-theme/README.md

     direction = "Desamparados Station, Distrito de Lima 15001, Peru"
 ```

 Since this Hugo sites are static, the contact form uses [Formspree](https://formspree.io/) as a proxy.
 The form makes a POST request to their servers to send the actual email.
-Visitors can send up to a 1000 emails each month for free.
+Vistiors can send up to a 1000 emails each month for free.

 To enable the form in the contact page, just type your Formspree email in the `config.toml` file.